mikeraab/docker001/Participant-Guide.md

 <img src=images/004-docker-engine.jpg />

 Ok, so those are some of the mechanics of the technology, but why is Docker popular among all types of IT people?
-Lets look at these proof points from Developers and IT Ops.
+Let's look at these proof points from Developers and IT Ops.

 <img src=images/004-why-containers.jpg />

-Additonally, in speaking with hundreds of organizations that are exploring and using Docker, these are the core advantages that Docker brings.
+Additionally, in speaking with hundreds of organizations that are exploring and using Docker, these are the core advantages that Docker brings.

 <img src=images/005-docker-usage.jpg />